 Want help creating and submitting your sitemap to the Google Search Console?
 Get surprisingly affordable help from a web developer for as little as $5 on Fiverr.

 Your website checklist should include optimizing your small business website both initially and on an ongoing basis.
 One of the first ways to optimize it, as mentioned above, is to submit your sitemap through the Google Search Console.
 Google will periodically recrawl your site and sitemap to determine if there is new content and whether older content is being updated.

 Plus, as time passes, you acquire more data you can use to make insightful optimization decisions and continuously improve your site.
 Site optimization is a website basic must to ensure your site has the best chance at ranking in Google and getting found online.

 If you’re not sure where to begin, reach out to a digital marketing agency like Hibu, which offers a free SEO audit.
 It is a great, no-cost way to see how your site is performing and ways to improve it.
-Alternatively, you can learn more about site optimization in HubSpot’s vast library of free resources in the HubSpot Academy or get tips for optimization on their free website grader.
+Alternatively, you can learn more about site optimization on HubSpot’s vast library of free resources in the HubSpot Academy or get tips for optimization on their free website grader.

-For those who need in-depth site optimization tools, we recommend SEMRush.
+For those who need in-depth site optimization tools, we recommend Semrush.
 You can discover where your site currently ranks, find SEO keywords to improve your content, set up projects to track your site’s content, and check for things like spammy backlinks or broken internal links.
 You can even see what your competitors rank for and identify content gaps.

-19. A Plan to Market Your Website
+19. A Plan To Market Your Website

 Last, but definitely not least on this checklist of website basics, you also need a plan to promote your website.
 While websites can get found online without any marketing, you can improve your site’s online visibility by employing some very simple, yet effective marketing strategies to make your website stand out.